1. Assess Your Instrument’s Condition and Value Thoroughly

 Choose the Right Box and Cushion

 • Use a brand-new, double-walled cardboard box large enough to fit the case plus 4 inches of padding on all sides.
+Do not reuse a box that has been crushed or weakened.

 • Surround the case with foam peanuts, crumpled paper, or bubble wrap in the outer box.
 Ensure the box is firm—shake test: nothing moves.
+The case should not touch any side of the box.

 Select a Carrier and Insurance